 Equity – the difference between the market value of a property, and the amount outstanding on a mortgage.

 Click here to read about how equity release works

-Exchange of Contracts – at this point in the conveyancing process, the agreement between seller and buyer becomes legally binding.
+Exchange of Contracts – this is stage when solicitors acting for both the buyer and seller swap signed contracts and the deposit is paid over.
+At this point in the conveyancing process, the agreement between seller and buyer becomes legally binding.

 Fixtures and Fittings – items in the property which can sometimes be included or excluded from the property sale.

 Flying freehold – where part of the property either overhangs or lies beneath another person’s property – which gives rise to the ‘flying’ part of the name.
 It does not apply where a block is owned on a leasehold basis